api3dao/api3-discord-bot/docs/ec2-pkg-setup.md

 - git: repo access
 - pm2: Nodejs instance management

-## Setup NVM, Nodejs, NPM
+## Install `NVM, Nodejs, NPM`

 See AWS the doc [here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-up-node-on-ec2-instance.html).
 Check the `nvm` GitHub [repo](https://github.com/nvm-sh/nvm) for the latest version.
-Update the curl command that install `nvm` with the latest version if needed (e.g. `v0.40.1 > v0.40.3`).
+Update the curl command that installs `nvm` with the latest version if needed (e.g. `v0.40.1 > v0.40.3`).

 ## Install `git`

-If Git is not installed, install it using the package manager for Amazon Linux (e.g., `sudo yum install git -y` .
+If Git is not installed, install it using the package manager for Amazon Linux (e.g., `sudo yum install git -y`).

 ## Install `pm2`